Kevin Hayden: Controversies

 During his tenure as chair, a state audit of the MA Sex Offender Registry Board determined that 1,769 people on the registry had not kept up with reporting requirements and 936 were not properly categorized.

 Hayden was accused of corruption and covering up police misconduct after being appointed Suffolk County DA.
 In April 2021, Transit Police officer Jacob Green threatened motorist Jason Lenor with a gun while off duty and not in uniform.
 Green proceeded to cover up the incident with support from colleague Kevin Davis.
 Investigation of the harassment began under District Attorney Rollins but was not yet concluded by the time Hayden was appointed to the role.
 Despite strong evidence of misconduct, Hayden's assistant DA Kevin Mullen indicated to attorneys for both Green and Davis that they would not be proceeding to prosecute the case.
 Following Mullen's first indication the case would not proceed, Green's lawyer Robert Griffin made a donation of $100 to Hayden's election campaign and Green himself made a donation of $125.
 Griffin claims Hayden personally called him to solicit a donation.
 Hayden's office declined to comment on the investigation.
 Following the story, Hayden faced calls to resign from Boston politicians and apparent criticism via the Twitter account of the Transit Police.
 U.S. Attorney Rollins' office was recused from any potential investigations into these allegations.
 Later in 2022 Hayden's office dropped charges against another former Transit Police officer accused of covering up the beating an unhoused man in 2018 after asserted new evidence changed the nature of the case despite Transit Police expressing disappointment at the decision to not prosecute.
+In August of 2023 that same officer was charged by the US Attorney's Office for his actions in the case Hayden had dropped.
+Interim US Attorney Joshua Levy stated, "For the good of the community and all the honorable officers and supervisors in the police ranks, misconduct of this nature cannot be tolerated."
+Leading to questions regarding Hayden's decision to drop the charges.